fbpx

 A group of women who have served decades in Mississippi prisons use those words to describe how they have changed during incarceration and why the Parole Board should see that as evidence they can be released.

 But โ€œdishearteningโ€ is another word.
 They use it to describe the cycle of seeking parole.
-The Parole Board holds a hearing, it rejects their petitions and they have to wait years for another opportunity.ย
+The Parole Board holds a hearing, it rejects their petitions and they have to wait years for another .ย

-โ€œI’ve taken accountability for my actions, sought to make reparations by living a devoted to giving to others,โ€ said Evelyn Smith, in a recording of her story in a campaign advocating for the release of her and four other women.
+โ€œI’ve taken accountability for my actions, sought to make reparations by living a life devoted to giving to others,โ€ said Evelyn Smith, in a recording of her story in a campaign advocating for the release of her and four other women.

 โ€œStatistically and realistically, I pose no threat to society,โ€ said the 80-year-old, who was most recently denied parole in 2022 and whose next hearing is in 2027. โ€œI often ponder what is being accomplished by my continued incarceration.โ€